berry-cs/sinbad/docs/quick-start-python.md

                       "loans/location/country", "loans/loan_amount"))
 ````

-Here, the `fetch_first` method selects the first element of the list of loans and extracts four specified fields (name, us, country, loan_amount).
+Here, the `fetch_first` method selects the first element of the list of loans and extracts four specified fields (name, use, country, loan_amount).
 Notice how the nested structure of the fields is captured in the paths separated by forward slashes.
 This should produce output that looks something like:

 ````
  {'country': 'Kenya',